DavidSMishkin/ai-case-study/README.md

 4. ### Idea Origin

-# Tesla Motors
+# Tesla Motors:
 AI Case Study
 Module 1 Challenge - by David Mishkin

-## Overview and Origin
+## Overview and Origin:

 * Name of Company: Tesla, Inc.
 * Company Incorporation: Tesla, Inc. was founded in 2003 in San Carlos, CA
 * Founders: The company was founded in 2003 by two Silicon Valley engineers Martin Eberhard and Marc Tarpenning, who wanted to prove that "electric vehicles can be better, quicker and more fun to drive than gasoline cars.”

 * Idea Origin: